gunsugunaydin/Detailed-City-Report-Application/README.md

    google.credentials.path=/path/to/credentials.json
    server.port=8080
    ```
-5. Obtain and add your own Google Cloud service account credentials (`credentials.json`) to the project.
-Please note that the credentials I uploaded to GitHub are for reference purposes only and contain random alphanumeric values for security — these are not my real credentials.
-If you want the application to work properly, you need to use your own credentials
+5. Obtain and add your own Google Cloud service account credentials (credentials.json) to the project.
+Ensure that your credentials file is properly configured to enable access to Google Sheets API.

 ---